Realism (art movement): The Netherlands

 The Hague School was a group of Realist artists based in The Hague, Netherlands between 1860 and 1900, influenced by the Barbizon School of landscapes paintings, French naturalism and realism, and themes from the 17th century Dutch masters.
 It's also nicknamed the 'Grey School' for heavy use of grey tones in many of their paintings.
 Similarly to the French Realists, they disregarded Romanticism and objectively painted the ordinary, though with less focus on human plights.

-Willem Roelofs and Anton Mauve painted rural landscapes, Hendrick Willem Mesdag is known for seascapes and fishing boats, and Jacob Maris painted villages and waterways.
+Willem Roelofs and Anton Mauve painted rural landscapes, Hendrik Willem Mesdag is known for seascapes and fishing boats, and Jacob Maris painted villages and waterways.
 Of all the work in the Hague School, scholars consider Jozef Israëls's Realist paintings to be the most comparable to Gustave Courbet's and Jean-Francois Millet's work, often depicting peasants and laboring.
 Vincent Van Gogh was instructed by Mauve and originally painted in the Realist style until he visited Paris in 1886 and was influenced by Impressionist artworks.